siabang35/Capstone-PlantGenius/Back_End/README.md

 - Deploy Machine Learning model on Google Cloud Platform using Compute Engine
 - Create SQL instance to store data and connect to compute engine via private IP Address
 - Create connector using Serverless VPC Access
-- Create endpoints for login, register, search cake, send the result of machine learning process and to give informations about the cake to frontend
+- Create endpoints for login, register, history commodity plant diseases, send the result of machine learning process and to give informations about the plant disease to frontend
-- Create cloud storage to store cake images
+- Create cloud storage to store commodity plant diseases images

 # plant-genius-server
 server for plant genius application